Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Discussion and Conclusion

 \section{Discussion and Conclusion}

-While our case studies focus on credit risk classification and stock price forecasting, \textit{H-XAI} is task-agnostic and extends beyond these domains.
-It emphasizes selecting explanation techniques based on stakeholder roles and questions, rather than defaulting to a single method.
-In classification tasks, RDE may estimate the causal impact of applicant attributes on model decisions, while in forecasting, it can quantify how input perturbations affect performance.
-Traditional XAI methods complement RDE by providing local, instance-level explanations where causal analysis may not apply.
+Although our case studies focus on credit risk classification and stock price forecasting, \textit{H-XAI} is task-agnostic and extends beyond these domains.
+The framework centers on selecting explanation techniques based on stakeholder roles and the questions they bring, which is increasingly important as AI systems are deployed through web-based decision services and online platforms.
+In classification settings, RDE can estimate the causal impact of applicant attributes on model decisions; in forecasting settings, it can quantify how input perturbations affect a model's stability.
+Traditional XAI methods complement RDE by providing instance-level explanations where causal analysis may not apply.

-As shown in Figure \ref{fig:rde-workflow}, RDE is not just a metric computation step, but a structured reasoning process: constructing baselines, defining a causal model, and selecting appropriate causality-based metrics to answer the question.
-This structure enables \textit{H-XAI} to adapt to different stakeholder needs, whether the goal is to understand robustness, quantify bias, or interpret individual predictions, making it suitable for critical domains like healthcare and finance.
-We also recognize that stakeholders may not always know how to define a causal model.
-To address this, RDE uses a generalized causal model by default, capturing common structural assumptions across tasks.
-Whether the analysis targets confounding bias (e.g., DIE \%) or statistical bias (e.g., WRS) depends on how the question is framed, as demonstrated in Q1 of Figure~\ref{fig:gc-e1} versus Q1 of Figure~\ref{fig:ts-e3}.
-We do not treat interpretability as a fixed property of a method.
-Each explanation is shaped by the stakeholder's question and the context.
+As shown in Figure \ref{fig:rde-workflow}, RDE is more than a collection of metrics: it provides a step-by-step reasoning process that involves constructing appropriate baselines, outlining a causal model, and choosing the corresponding estimands.
+This structure allows \textit{H-XAI} to adapt to a variety of stakeholder needs, whether the goal is to investigate robustness, quantify bias, or interpret individual decisions.
+These use cases naturally arise in settings where users interact with AI predictions through online interfaces, financial dashboards, or automated decision portals.
+We recognize that stakeholders may not always know how to specify a causal model.
+To handle this, RDE adopts a generalized causal model by default, capturing structural relationships that appear across many tasks.
+Depending on how a question is framed, the analysis may target confounding bias (e.g., DIE\%) or statistical bias (e.g., WRS), as illustrated in Q1 of Figure \ref{fig:gc-e1} versus Q1 of Figure \ref{fig:ts-e3}.
+Throughout the framework, interpretability is not treated as an inherent property of a single method but as something that emerges from aligning the method with the stakeholder's specific question and context.